 Instructions

-- Remove from heat and add butter, nutritional yeast, thyme, and salt and pepper to taste.
+- Remove from heat and add butter, nutritional yeast, thyme, and salt and pepper.
 Stir to combine.
-Transfer to prepared pan.
+Transfer mixture to prepared pan.
 Press polenta into an even layer and smooth top with a spatula.
-An extra piece of parchment is helpful in pressing polenta into pan.
+Allow to cool, then cover with plastic wrap, pressing wrap directly onto surface of polenta mixture.

-- While the polenta fries are baking, combine the Cajun Aioli ingredients in a small bowl.
+- Combine the aioli ingredients in a small bowl.
 Stir to combine.
 Refrigerate until ready to serve with polenta fries.

 Nutrition